Octoberfest7/DNS_Tunneling/README.md

 ![image](https://user-images.githubusercontent.com/91164728/160316942-fc26fcbe-e217-42f8-a768-b420cd02d316.png)

-This means that any queries made for "dns.edu....com" will be directed at "ns1.edu....com" which is assigned the IP 3..86.
+This means that any queries made for "dns.edu....com" will be directed to "ns1.edu....com" which is assigned the IP 3..86.
 On that IP we will set up a DNS server to serve our records.
 This will come around again later.

 ## Finding a client side tool